MicaelJarniac/crustypy/{{cookiecutter.project_distribution_name}}/docs/CONTRIBUTING.md

 cruft update
 ```

-After updating, the versions of dependencies might change, so use `pip` to reinstall the requirements with the `--upgrade` option.
+After updating, the versions of dependencies might change, so use `poetry install --sync --all-extras`.

 ## Add yourself as a contributor